 Hello and welcome to the Modern Foreign Languages area.
-My name is Mrs Foxton and I am the MFL lead.
-I am currently a Year 3 teacher, however I am responsible for overseeing all of the fabulous language work that goes on throughout the school.
+My name is Miss Atkinson and I am the MFL lead whilst Mrs Foxton is on maternity.
+I am currently a Year 2 teacher, however I am responsible for overseeing all of the fabulous language work that goes on throughout the school.

 Like all of the other subject leaders here at Southwick Community Primary School, I aim to embed an ethos of over-learning, opportunities for revisiting prior taught skills and knowledge and creating a passion for languages and the countries they are spoken in!

 Here at Southwick, we follow ‘The Essentials Curriculum’ which breaks down concepts into three key milestones.
 Teachers then use these milestones to inform their planning and assess the progress the children are making.